foundata/guidelines/python-style-guide.md

 - Use pytest's `importlib` import mode for new projects with a `src` layout.
   Existing projects SHOULD run the complete suite with `--import-mode=importlib` and enable it unless the suite intentionally depends on another import mode.
+- Make the test tree importable as a package, with an `__init__.py` in the test root and in every directory of shared helpers, and import those helpers by their full path, for example `from tests.support import scanner`.
+Prefer this to putting the test directory on `sys.path` through pytest's `pythonpath` setting.
 - Enable pytest's global `strict = true` mode when using pytest 9 or newer with a committed lock file.